-The AS degree Meets the Requirements for Teachers, Lead Caregivers, Teacher-Directors, and Directors of Private Preschools with the inclusion of (1-2 years experience also required) in programs licensed by the State Department of Human Services.
+The AS degree meets the requirements for Teachers, Lead Caregivers, Teacher-Directors, and Directors of private preschools (1-2 years experience also required) in programs licensed by the State Department of Human Services.

 PACE (Professional and Career Education for Early Childhood): The Early Childhood option includes a noncredit program, PACE (Professional and Career Education for Early Childhood).
 PACE Workshops are geared to meet training and enrichment needs of early childhood practitioners on O'ahu.
-Four core introductory courses (ECED 105, ECED 110, ECED 131 & ECED 140) and one elective (ECED 152) from Honolulu CC's Early Childhood Education program are offered in a non-credit workshop format of sixteen 3-hour class sessions each.
+Four core introductory courses (ECED 105, ECED 110, ECED 131 & ECED 140) and two elective (ECED 152 and ECED 170) from Honolulu CC's Early Childhood Education program are offered in a non-credit workshop format of sixteen 3-hour class sessions each.
 The workshops can be taken in any order.
 Participants who complete all sixteen workshops in a course with a score of 70% or better are eligible for Community College credit.